The Goldbergs and Kremp Florist

 The kitchen set of The Goldbergs

 As the show portrayed in episode 8 of Season 1 entitled "The Kremps," my family moved to Jenkintown and had the privilege of meeting the Goldbergs who lived right across the street.
 The show does tend to exaggerate at times for comedic purposes but in no way is the Goldberg mystique exaggerated.
 In fact, the tv versions of Beverly, Murray and Barry are actually tame compared to their real-life counterparts.
 One could never fathom a family like this but trust me... they really were like that!
 Our families grew up together and even though we may have seemed like opposites, we were the best of friends and still are to this day.
 The show has featured my parents, Charles and Gina along with my brother Drew and I. My 2 older brothers, Steve and Scott have yet to make the show.
+In Season 4, Adam cast me as the role of my father, Charles Kremp.
+What a surreal feeling being on camera as Charles Kremp talking to an actor playing the role of me!

 Me with The TV Kremp Family minus little Chad